top of page

 1. Preheat the oven to 350 degrees F.

-2. Mix all ingredients (except for the cilantro, green onion, and nutritional yeast) together in a large bowl.
+2. Mix all ingredients (except for the cilantro, green onion, and nutritional yeast toppings) together in a large bowl.
 Stir until everything is mixed well.
 You might need a fork to break apart and blend in the refried beans.

 3. Scoop into a baking dish.

-Great for a party ... or for yourself!
-Portion out into containers and you'll have a delicious lunch for every day of the week (the flavors get even better the next day).
+This dish is perfect for a party or just for you!
+Divide it into containers, and you'll have a tasty lunch for each day of the week.
+The flavors improve even more by the next day.

 *If you want to keep this whole food and unprocessed (always a great idea in my opinion) then omit the alternative meat crumbles and add 1 1/2 cups black beans (homemade or 15-ounce BPA-free canned, drained) or another bean of choice (like kidney, pinto or white beans) in place of the meat crumbles.